The Passionate Skeptic

 I have never married.
 Why not?
 No easy answer.
 First take: at 168cm tall in a land of giants, without the bravado to play Napoleon, I probably was't sending most gals weak in the knees.
 Still, there is hardly a person alive who wouldn't like a special 'perfect partner', and the synergy which comes with that.
 On the other hand, I learned long ago that the frantic partner search which obsesses so many finally rewards so few, frankly leaves too many other opportunities neglected.
 In my case, that race has surely been run and lost by now!
 For what it's worth I was attracted to slim, very bright and courageous women who could also manage a spark of humour and compassion.
 Sometimes complicating this instinct, my particular life experience has left me more attuned to many Asian women than a lot of their Australian sisters.
 Since this is a shopping list that will never get to the supermarket anyway, I'll thow in that only a minority of individuals, whatever their age, seem to have the mental and physical energy to feel comfortable with me for long as close constant companions, or maybe we express it in different ways.
 Whatever.
 As for history, however you cut it, the bright girls were too smart to tie up with me.
 Well, maybe that's the way the world is, and in the end for me it hasn't been such a bad world to live in.

 The way things stand, I am rarely lonely or bored personally because life is so fascinating.
-I run a couple of meetup groups, one called Question Everything! for round table discussions, and one to help learners of English with public speaking.
-Sometimes old colleagues send me a bit of academic editing to do (see http://www.fancylanguage.com).
+I run a couple of meetup groups, one called DiscussionX8 for round table discussions, and one to help learners of English feel comfortable in a new country: Adelaide English as a Second Language Group.
+Sometimes old colleagues send me a bit of academic editing to do (see Plain & Fancy Language) .
 I am interested in computers, technology and new ideas of all kinds, as well as languages, history, geography, sociology, economics and current affairs.
 I'm occasionally moved by music, but it is not a big deal in my life.
 Pop culture, spectator sports and TV are almost total blanks (which makes me a very unpromising character in your typical bar scene chatter ^_^).

-There is a very big, "homepage" site at http://thormay.net, which has come a kind of extension of my brain.
-Some entries run back 20 years - ancient in cyberspace.
-Much needs to be spun off into other, less self-centered content, but that would be an enormous job!
+There is a very big, "homepage" site at http://thormay.net, which has come to be a kind of extension of my brain.
+Some entries run back to the 1990s- ancient in cyberspace.
+It is now a legacy site which desperately needs updating.
+Life is so short!
+Much should be be spun off into other, less self-centered content, but that would be an enormous job!
 Some of the files on this site are of book length.
-The more organized articles and papers on it now also reside at https://independent.academia.edu/ThorMay , and have attracted a rather astonishing worldwide readership there.
+The more organized articles and papers on it now also reside at Academia.edu , about 147 pieces + some lecturee material, and have attracted a rather astonishing worldwide readership there.
 Writing stories, essays, articles and sometimes poems is absorbing, but does take up a lot of time.
 Over the years I have also produced much English language teaching material and occasionally toy with the problem of how to put it in front of non-classroom learners, hopefully to make a dollar or two.
-To do that, it looks as if I'll have to learn how to program iPod and Android applications - a bit of a challenge for a newby programmer!
+To do that, I'm very slowly converting material toresponsive format with a program called Rocket Cake.

 I understand that religion is important to many people for many reasons.
 I respect that, but have no religion myself.
 Maybe that comes from being comfortable as an independent thinker.
 In any case, looking at both history and the world today, I see that bad people use religion as an excuse for what they do, and good people use religion as a reason for what they do.
 Many people use religion as either an excuse or a reason to hate other people.
 I don't need excuses like that, and I don't need reasons like that.
 I have lived what seemed to be a good and decent life since stage entrance in 1945.
 I have clear values and enjoy helping other people to grow (which is why I am a teacher).